WatForm/dashplus/app/src/test/resources/antlr/catalyst/model-sets/README.md

 # Adapt Alloy 4 to test Antlr grammar
 - primed variables used as qnames (allowed in Alloy 4) are changed to 'xPrime' for the purpose of testing the antlr grammar
+- 'steps' is a keyword in Alloy and cannot be used as a module name